Carmagnola (Venice): Description

-A headless porphyry statue kept at the Archiepiscopal Museum in Ravenna has been hypothesized to belong to the same original.
+A headless porphyry statue kept at the Archiepiscopal Museum in Ravenna has been hypothesized to belong to the same original, though some historians believe that the head was not from the same statue.

 History

-The head may come from the Philadelphion in Constantinople, the original location of the Portrait of the Four Tetrarchs that is now just below on the Basilica's Piazzetta facade.
-It was "almost certainly" brought to Venice as part of the loot from the Sack of Constantinople during the Fourth Crusade in 1204 CE.
+The head was "almost certainly" brought to Venice as part of the loot from the Sack of Constantinople during the Fourth Crusade in 1204 CE.
+It may have come from the Philadelphion in Constantinople, the original location of the Portrait of the Four Tetrarchs that is now just below on the Basilica's Piazzetta facade.
+This hypothesis, "suggestive, but not supported by any decisive evidence", is based upon a 1411 account by Manuel Chrysoloras, who describes the Philadelphion as containing the remains of porphyry statues.

 The condottiere Francesco Bussone da Carmagnola was beheaded on 5 May 1432 on the Piazzetta, where his head was presumably left exposed for some time, leading to the sculpture's traditional nickname.